TheFive/osmbc/Install_Guide.md

 ## Installation Guide OSMBC

-#Requirenments
+# Requirenments

-Befor you install OSMBC the following Software has to be installed.
+Before you install OSMBC the following Software has to be installed.

 a) Postgres 9.3 or higher